Do you expect to get a Federal tax refund this year? There are several things that the IRS wants you, the taxpayer, to know about 2013 tax refunds.

-Also new for 2013, taxpayers will be able to check the status of their tax return/refund much faster than before.
-You can begin checking on your refund within 24 hours after the IRS has received your e-filed return, or within four weeks after you mail a paper return.
+Additionally, taxpayers are now able to check the status of their tax return/refund much faster than before.
+You can begin checking on your Federal tax refund status within 24 hours after the IRS has received your e-filed return, or within 4 weeks after you mailed a paper return.

 The IRS says that “most refunds will be issued in less than 21 days.”
 However, you should bear in mind that this timeframe applies to taxpayers who e-filed their return.
 Also note that this statement by the IRS is not a guarantee that you will receive your tax refund by the estimated date.
 It is possible that the processing of your tax return may face delays due to mistakes, misinformation, or high volume at the IRS or U.S. Post Office.

-If you file a paper return and send it via the Post Office, the IRS will usually issue your tax refund within eight weeks after receiving your return.
-If you file your tax return electronically (also called “e-file”), it will be processed quicker and you can likely expect to receive your tax refund within three weeks.
+If you file a paper return and send it via the Post Office, the IRS will usually issue your tax refund within 8 weeks after receiving your return.
+If you file your tax return electronically (also called “e-file”), it will be processed quicker and you can likely expect to receive your tax refund within 3 weeks.

 Check the Status of Your Tax Refund

-On the Phone — A second option you can use to check the status of your tax refund is to call the IRS Refund Hotline (800-829-1954).
+BY TELEPHONE — A second option you can use to check the status of your Federal tax refund is to call the IRS Refund Hotline (800-829-1954).
 Remember that you will need to provide your Social Security Number (SSN), filing status, and tax refund amount (in exact whole dollars).

-With a Smartphone Application — A third option for checking the status of your federal refund is to download the IRS’s new application — called “IRS2GO” — on your Smartphone.
+SMARTPHONE APPLICATION — A third option for checking the status of your Federal refund is to download the IRS’s new application — called “IRS2GO” — on your Smartphone.
 If you are an Apple user, you can download IRS2GO from the Apple App Store; if you are an Android user, you can download IRS2GO on the Android Marketplace.
 The IRS2GO app is a way for you to communicate with the IRS and check the status of your refund using your mobile device.
 In order to access your personalized refund status information, you will need to provide your Social Security Number (SSN), filing status, and tax refund amount (in exact whole dollars).

 Tax Refund Options

-In general, you have three options when it comes to how you want to receive your federal tax refund (i.e. in what form).
-You may choose between Direct Deposit, paper check, or U.S. Savings Bonds.
+In general, you have three options when it comes to how you want to receive your Federal tax refund (i.e. in what form).
+You may choose between Direct Deposit, a paper check, or U.S. Savings Bonds.

-You can also distribute your tax refund (by Direct Deposit) into up to three separate accounts — such as your checking account, savings account, and retirement account.
+You can also distribute your tax refund (via Direct Deposit) into up to 3 separate accounts — such as your checking account, savings account, and retirement account.
 Request to allocate your refund by using IRS Tax Form 8888 (Allocation of Refund).

 Delayed Tax Refund